koaning/sphinx-marimo/_docs/examples.rst

 .. code-block:: bash

-   # Using Sphinx directly
+   # Using just
-   sphinx-build -b html docs docs/_build
+   just build-docs

-   # Or using Make
+   # Or using Sphinx directly
-   cd docs && make html
+   sphinx-build -b html _docs docs

 The build process will: